Title: The Air That Angels Breathe

 John lifted an eyebrow.
 “Are you hitting on me, Major?”

-“The Admiral might like to see a painting or something,” John admitted in an effort to avoid dealing with the subject of McKay.
+“The Admiral might like to see a painting or something,” John admitted in an effort to avoid dealing with the subject of McKay, which he figured Lorne would bring up again if given room to do so.
 If his men had ever had their doubts about how he felt about McKay—yesterday had laid those to rest.
-He took a deep breath and fluttered his wings.
+He took a deep breath and flicked his wings.
 “Hey, wow, that tickles.”

-“Yeah, my Dad made me practice for years on the ground before he let me in the air for real.
+“Yeah, my dad made me practice for years on the ground before he let me in the air for real.
 I didn’t get to fly without a net under me until I was fifteen, and even then, he required my hard deck to be less than twenty feet.”
 John took a deep breath.
-“You’ll have to give me some room though—I don’t want to hurt anyone.”
+“You’ll have to give me some room.
+I don’t want to hurt anyone.”

 He extended his wings and curled his toes against the padded floor as he gave in to the desire to move his wings.
-They always wanted to move when they were out—and if he were honest ,even when they were in his skin.
+He always wanted to shift them around when they were out, and if he were honest, even when they were in his skin.

 “You should keep the fit tight,” Lorne offered from the sidelines.
 “So you don’t mess with his aerodynamics and increase his drag.
 He’s probably used to flying without a shirt.”

 John glanced up from his place on the floor and continued to stretch as Ronon took a place in front of him to do the same.
 “Yeah, you missed all the excitement.”